miikanissi/miikanissi.com/content/posts/deploy-django-web-app-with-postgres-nginx-gunicorn.md

 I recently created a clean art portfolio website for my wife at [christinanissi.com](https://christinanissi.com) and I wanted to deploy it in Docker.
-As I was looking for the best solution for my needs I stumbled upon many guides that ran the Django web application inside a Docker container behind an NGINX reverse proxy _which also ran in a container_.
-However, this solution has many downsides which you can read more about from
+As I was looking for the best solution for my needs, I stumbled upon many guides that ran the Django web application inside a Docker container behind an NGINX reverse proxy _which also ran in a container_.
+However, this solution has many downsides, which you can read more about from
 [this article](https://nickjanetakis.com/blog/why-i-prefer-running-nginx-on-my-docker-host-instead-of-in-a-container).

-In this post I will show my solution which runs NGINX on the host server while the actual Django web application is running inside of a container on a Gunicorn WSGI server.
-I'm also using poetry to manage my python requirements but you can use the traditional approach of requirements.txt file (or manually manage python packages in the Dockerfile).
+In this post I will show my solution which runs NGINX on the host server while the actual Django web application is running inside a container on a Gunicorn WSGI server.
+I'm also using poetry to manage my python requirements, but you can use the traditional approach of requirements.txt file (or manually manage python packages in the Dockerfile).

 ## Dockerfile and Docker Compose to Run Gunicorn WSGI Server and PostgreSQL

-To start off I have created a Dockerfile which builds a Docker Image suitable for the container based on Alpine Linux.
+To start off, I have created a Dockerfile which builds a Docker Image suitable for the container based on Alpine Linux.

 ```dockerfile